What is the role of blockchain in healthcare

 It is estimated that blockchain can save the financial sector $35 billion annually in capital and operating expenses.
 Some of the many ways financial services can benefit from blockchain involve the transfer and storage of data.
 Banks generate a huge amount of data.
 So do healthcare companies, and in the same way, transferring it between organizations needs to be secure, accurate and verifiable.
 Healthcare and financial firms are faced with the same problem.
 Blockchain represents the answer.

 A major challenge for healthcare providers, insurance companies and the big pharma industry is the sharing of data.
 Blockchain is designed to solve this problem.

-Every organisation is centered around the patient.
-Often, patient data needs to move between several organisations to manage the treatment process.
+Every organization is centered around the patient.
+Often, patient data needs to move between several organizations to manage the treatment process.
 And yet sharing this data proves difficult.
-Instead of the same records flowing seamlessly between organisations, each has its own records and the records of one don’t always match, even when referencing the same patient.
+Instead of the same records flowing seamlessly between organizations, each has its own records and the records of one don’t always match, even when referencing the same patient.

 According to IBM, “Blockchain technology is a game-changer.
 Better data sharing between healthcare providers means a higher probability of accurate diagnoses, more effective treatments, and the overall increased ability of healthcare organizations to deliver cost-effective care.”

 Security is a mission-critical issue in many industries.
 Healthcare records need to be accurate, verifiable and trusted when shared between organizations.
 Patient treatment and compliance requirements demand the utmost care is taken to ensure accuracy.
 With blockchain, every organization in the value chain would have access to the same records, without worrying about the accuracy or interoperability.

 Managing databases is expensive.
 Making them something that can be transferred and shared is even more expensive, as is bringing in data scientists to clean them, make sense of the data and create new value from databases.